swank-rats/docs/in/robot/robot.md

 ### BeagleBone Black

 We measured 300mA current at 5V energy consumption.
-During booting it went up to 500mA Peak.
+During booting it went up to 500mA peak.

 ### Motors

-The library DMCC provides a little tool to monitor the current consumption of the linked motors.
+The library DMCC provides a little tool to monitor the current consumption of the connected motors.

-This output was produced when the robot drives with 40% which the highest possible level without exceed the current limiter of the motor control cape.
+This output was produced when the robot drives with 40% which is the highest possible level without exceeding the current limiter of the motor control cape.

 ```bash